dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

   and returns an uncompleted Future object immediately.
   </li>
   <li>
-  Later, when a value is available, the Future object completes with that value or with an error.
+  Later, when the value is available, the Future object completes with that value or with an error.
   </li>
 </ul>